 You can use Google Analytics to see which websites are driving the most traffic.
 Find the forums and sites your target audience visits, and get active on those.
 Engage in discussion and post links or blog comments.
 You need to be an actual person, and you cannot be spam here.
 Try to seek what your audience is looking for and try to answer these fundamental questions.

 Once you have found the family, Go!
 Make your identified networks as your focal point.
 Then inculcate the social sharing buttons on the posting page.
 Sometimes we feel that a variety of social sharing options on the page may tempt the user.
 Still, the study has shown that individuals are happier with a few different options, so remember to limit the social sharing buttons and do not go on with the flow.
 Considering the limit, your social sharing selection makes the most leverage out of it.

 If driving significant and real-time traffic on your blog is utmost to you, keywords and SEO needs to be part of your strategy.
 People get on their nerves when asked to do something on SEO, but you need to understand that Search engine optimization is good when executed well.
 It can create wonders for you.
 It helps you to get the targeted audience from google.

 So we would suggest you go out and shout loud- “That Yes, I do care for the keywords.”
 Google drives billions of searches a day.
-Trust me, you want to use keywords to get a piece of that pie.
-Now you just need to practice some fundamental things to make it happen, You need to conceptualize your post and let the keywords influence your outline.
+Believe me, you want to use keywords to get a piece of that pie.
+Now you just need to practice some fundamental things to make it happen.
+You need to conceptualize your post and let the keywords influence your outline.